Philip Wilson Steer: Life and work

 Steer was born in Birkenhead, Cheshire, the son of a portrait painter and art teacher, Philip Steer (1810–1871) and his wife, Emma Harrison (1816–1898).
 When Steer was three years old the family moved to Whitchurch near Monmouth from where, after a period of home schooling, he attended the Hereford Cathedral School.
 After finding the examinations of the British Civil Service too demanding, he became an artist in 1878.
-He studied at the Gloucester School of Art and then from 1880 to 1881 at the South Kensington Drawing Schools.
+He studied at the Gloucester School of Art, then from 1880 to 1881 at the South Kensington Drawing Schools.
 He was rejected by the Royal Academy of Art, and so studied in Paris between 1882 and 1884, firstly at the Académie Julian, and then in the École des Beaux Arts under Alexandre Cabanel, where he became a follower of the Impressionist school.
 In Paris he was greatly influenced by seeing works by Édouard Manet and James McNeill Whistler and the French impressionists.

 When he returned to England, Steer established a studio in London and began to develop an impressionist style in which he depicted beach scenes and seascapes in a silvery translucent light.
 His painting of Poole Harbour, completed in 1890, is an example of the outstanding atmospheric effects he was able to capture.
 Steer often stayed at the Suffolk coastal town of Walberswick and the works he painted there are remarkable for their freshness and depiction of light and shade.
 Works such as The Bridge, The Beach at Walberswick (1890) and Girls Running: Walberswick Pier (1894) show Steer at the peak of his abilities.
 His misty Impressionist style is striking in such paintings as The Beach and Fisher Children.
 Steer also painted scenes at nearby Southwold.